mahardikaznr/Data-Analysis-Portofolio/SupermartDB-Case/README.md

-#SupermartDB-Case
+Hi there! in this project I use SupermartDB to answer 3 Business Questions with Postgresql only.
-Hi There! in this project i've use SupermartDB for answering 3 Bussiness Question with only Postgresql.
+This database contains 3 tables.
+Customer, sales, and product tables.

-You can read specify of the cases in this repository png files.
+You can read cases defined in png and query files.
+Enjoy!